leavil/leavil/README.md

 # Hello! 👋

 Welcome to my GitHub profile!
-I'm Arnau, a passionate developer enthusiastic about technology and clean code.
+I'm Arnau, a passionate engineer enthusiastic about technology and code.
 I love learning new things and sharing knowledge with the community.

 ## About Me

-- 💻 Currently working on [project or company].
+- 💻 Currently studying on UPC.
-- 🌱 Learning [technology or programming language].
+- 🌱 Learning Python.
 - 👯 Looking to collaborate on open-source projects.
-- 📫 You can reach me at [your email].
+- 📫 You can reach me at arnaugonzalezalmirall@gmail.com

 ## Technologies